 Sadly, the vast majority of laboratory research animals will never have a chance at freedom and happiness.

-Recently, the Beagle Freedom Project introduced legislation

-in Minnesota, Michigan, and California which would require that all taxpayer funded labs must offer their dogs and cats up for adoption through animal rescue organizations instead of summarily euthanizing them as is the current standard practice.
+Recently, the Beagle Freedom Project introduced legislation in Minnesota, Michigan, and California which would require that all taxpayer funded labs must offer their dogs and cats up for adoption through animal rescue organizations instead of summarily euthanizing them as is the current standard practice.

 Here's something we can all do: "vote with your wallet" by buying products certified as cruelty free.
 Although the FDA still mandates animal testing on some products, it does not require animal testing on cosmetics.
 Yet, some companies still test cosmetic products on animals.
 Please make a monetary statement by purchasing only cruelty-free products.
 The cruelty of animal research stops...when it stops turning a profit.
 TOS he wildlife found in our backyard can sometimes be our greatest teacher.
 When we are fortunate enough to have rabbits, squirrels, chipmunks, and various types of birds in our yard, we step into a world that is different from our own.
 As we soon find out, the energy of a wild animal is very different from that of a domesticated one.
 Wild creatures tend to have a type of nervousness due to the need to be aware of predators.
 They don't relax qualities to the animals we see around us.
 But as we have discovered from the various articles in this issue, animals are far more like us than different.
 While there are many examples of wild animals displaying immense compassion and empathy for their own and other species, the opposite is also true.
-Certain species may seem to care less for their young than we do, may seem a bit more cunning than we would like to believe ourselves to be, may seem to be more aggressive, fearful, and so on.
-When we see these behaviors. we distance ourselves from the wildlife around us, believing ourselves to be or "refined" than them.
-But sometimes a trait in a particular more "cultured" animal we come across in our backyard can be a wake-up call for our inner growth.
+Certain species may seem to care less for their young than we do, may seem a bit more cunning than we would like to believe ourselves to be, may seem to be more aggressive, fearful. and so on.
+When we see these behaviors. we distance ourselves from the wildlife around us, believing ourselves to be more "cultured" or "refined" than them.
+But sometimes a trait in a particular animal we come across in our while eating or foraging and often a noise will alarm them, sending them scampering or flying off.
+They also have their own way of communicating with each other that we often are not privy to unless we spend a great deal of time observing them.

-Where the Wild Things Are By ANANYA S. RAJAN
+Where the Wild Things Are BY ANANYA S. RAJAN